 - Each affidavit writer should sign the affidavit.

-- Enter the date of sign and then get the notary signature and stamp.
+- Enter the date of signature and then get the notary’s signature and stamp.

 - Use a scanner to scan and save it for your records.

-If the birth certificate is written in any native language like Hindi, Tamil, Gujrati, Telugu, Chinese, Urdu, etc., then you should get it translated preferably by professional translators.
+If the birth certificate is written in any native language like Hindi, Tamil, Gujarati, Telugu, Chinese, Urdu, etc., then you should get it translated preferably by professional translators.

 - Professional translators in the USA usually charge about $20 a page.

-- Any of your friends who knows both your native and English language can also translate it for you.
-USCIS in USA allows non-professional translators too.
+- Any of your friends who know both your native and English language can also translate it for you.
+USCIS in the USA allows non-professional translators too.

-- Australian, Canadian and other country require translation from official authorized transaltors only.
+- Australian, Canadian, and other countries require translation from officially authorized translators only.